 (6) Add the cooked, drained spaghetti and the chicken to the pot with the cheesy Rotel mixture.
 Stir well.

 (7) Serve immediately!
-Alternatively, you could pour the Rotel chicken spaghetti into a large casserole dish and bake uncovered at 350 for 10 minutes to get it nice and hot.
+Alternatively, you could pour the Rotel chicken spaghetti mixture into a large casserole dish and bake uncovered at 350 for 10 minutes to get it nice and hot.
 However, baking it may thicken it up more.
 If this happens, add a small amount of milk or chicken broth to create a more creamy texture.

 Frequently Asked Questions

 There are many great sides that go well with this dish!
 My first choice would be something light such as a green salad because the casserole itself is very filling.
 You can stretch the meal further by serving with toasty garlic bread.
-Or try these delicious Southern Style Green Beans from Soulfully Made
+Or try these delicious Southern Style Green Beans from Soulfully Made.

 The leftovers (if you have any leftovers) for this cheesy chicken spaghetti recipe are absolutely fantastic the next day, too.
 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids.

-Expert Tips
+Helpful Tips

 - One short cut is to use rotisserie chicken.
 Who's the genius that came up with this wonderful, delicious, time-saving ready to eat fully cooked chicken!